Bioconductor/BBS/Doc/update-R-2015.md

 a name (i.e., it's just caled R-devel.tar.gz) please rename it after downloading.

-Download with
+Download with wget or curl:

     curl -LO <URL>

+Check the date:

+    ls -altr

 ### Untarring

+Remove the old R-devel folder if present:

+    rm R-devel/

-Untar in the `~src` directory.
+Untar the download with

+    tar -zvxf

-If the directory created by untarring does not have a descriptive name (containing a date or svn revision number) then please rename accordingly.
+If the directory created by untarring is called something like `R-devel` and does not have a descriptive name (containing a date or svn revision number) then please rename accordingly.

 Directory should have a name like `R-3.2.r67960` or `R-devel-20151026`.

+Check version and revision:

+    cat R-devel_2017-02-13/VERSION
+    cat R-devel_2017-02-13/SVN-REV

 ### Building

     cd ~/bbs-$BIOC_VERSION-bioc
     # if R.old exists: